We had a snarky blurb of a post up since Friday and we figured, hey, no need to be snarky!

 - Anxiety (ditto)

 How are these things not your fault?
+(Besides the fact that, darn it, there is still a GLOBAL PANDEMIC happening!)

-Well, because as a human entity, living in a physical form, and subject to the DNA of this species, one or possibly both of these things are factors in our lives.
+Even besides that, though, as a human entity, living in a physical form, and subject to the DNA of this species, one or possibly both of these things are factors in our lives.
 They are part of the program.

 The trick to living a good life is to not let the program win.